microsoft/dstoolkit-mlops-base/docs/how-to/GettingStarted.md

 Now that you have your infrastructure, you only need to setup two extra service connections so that the devops pipeline can connect to AML DEV and AML PROD.

-As for the infrastructure, create a new service connection with Azure Resource manager, but this time select "Machine Learning Workspace" as Scope level.
+For the infrastructure, create a new service connection with Azure Resource manager, but this time select "Machine Learning Workspace" as Scope level.
 ![AddConnectionAML](../../docs/media/create_service_connection_aml.png)

 ## (Optional) Set your own variable names

 You might want to use your own variables when setting up the infrastructure, service connection, and AML components (dataset name, model name, etc).
-In order to the pipeline to run with the correct variable name, you need to update the following configuration files:
+To run the pipeline with the correct variable name, you need to update the following configuration files:

 - **infra-related variables**: contains the definition of infra-related variables in DEV.
 By default, the template provides 2 environments: **[DEV](../../configuration/configuration-infra-DEV.variables.yml)** (configuration-infra-DEV.variables.yml) and **[PRD](../../configuration/configuration-infra-PRD.variables.yml)** (configuration-infra-PRD.variables.yml)